-4.2 Infinite Hidden Relational Models
+4.2.
+Infinite Hidden Relational Models

-The latent variables play a key role in our model and in many applications, we would expect that the model might require a large number of states for the latent variables.
+The latent variables play a key role in our model.
+In many applications, we would expect that for the latent variable of each entity class there is different number of states being suitable to the complexity of the data.
 Consider again the movie recommendation system.
-With little information about past ratings all users might look the same (movies are globally liked or disliked), with more information available, one might discover certain clusters in the users (action movie aficionados, comedy aficionados, ...) but with an increasing number of past ratings the clusters might show increasingly detailed structure ultimately indicating that everyone is an individual.
-It thus makes sense to permit an arbitrary number of latent states by using a Dirichlet process mixture model.
-This permits the model to decide itself about the optimal number of states for the latent variables.
-In addition, the infinite hidden relational model can now also be viewed as a direct generalization of a nonparametric hierarchical Bayesian approach.
-For an introduction to Dirichlet processes see for example Teh et al. (2004) and Tresp (2006).
-For our discussion is suffices to say that we obtain an infinite hidden relational model by simply letting the number of states approach infinity, $r^u \to \infty$, $r^m \to \infty$.
+With little information about past ratings all users might look the same (movies are globally liked or disliked), with more information available, one might discover certain clusters in the users but with an increasing number of past ratings the clusters might show increasingly detailed structure ultimately indicating that everyone is an individual.
+It thus makes sense to permit an arbitrary number of latent states by embedding the model in a Dirichlet process mixture model.
+The combination is the infinite hidden relational model.
+The advantage is the model can decide itself about the optimal number of states for the latent variables.
+In addition, the model can now also be viewed as a direct generalization of a nonparametric hierarchical Bayesian approach (see, e.g. (Teh et al., 2004; Jordan, 2005; Tresp, 2006).
+For our discussion is suffices to say that we obtain an infinite hidden relational model by simply letting the number of states approach infinity, $K^u \to \infty, K^m \to \infty$.
 Although a model with infinite numbers of states and parameters cannot be represented, it turns out that sampling in such model is elegant and simple, as shown in the next section.
 In the Dirichlet mixture model, α_0 determines the tendency of the model to either use a large number or a small number of states in the latent variables, which is also apparent from the sampling procedures described below.
-In our experiments, we found that α_0 is rather uncritical and was fixed for all models to be equal to ten.

-5 Sampling in the Infinite Hidden Relational Model
+5. Sampling in the Infinite Hidden Relational Model

 Although a Dirichlet process mixture model contains an infinite number of parameters and states, the sampling procedure only deals with a growing but finite representation.
-This sampling procedure is based on the Chinese restaurant process (CRP) where a state of a latent variable is identified as a cluster, i.e., a table in a restaurant.
+This sampling procedure is based on the Chinese restaurant process (CRP) where a state of a latent variable is identified as a component, i.e., a table in a restaurant.
 We will now describe how the CRP is applied to the infinite hidden relational model.
-The procedure differs from the standard model by the sampling of the relational attribute where two CRP processes are coupled.
-We omit the description of the sampling of the attributes which is straightforward, given parameter samples.
+The procedure differs from the standard CRP by the sampling of the relational attribute where two CRP processes are coupled.
+Let the number of entity classes be C, and let G_0^c and α_0^c denote the base distribution and concentration parameter for entity class c, respectively.
+Then the sampling for all the entity and relation attributes is as follows: